 Lucy is working at the local fish- and chips-store, selling food for money she saves for that rainy day.

 Lorcan is procrastinating.
 While drinking.
 (He is Irish, isn’t he?)
 Quidditch’s fucked, his life’s fucked, the girls are fucked.
 Surrender to this.

 There is a bottle between them.
-Two glasses placed on the table, both filled to the brim with a golden liquid.
+Two glasses on the table, both filled to the brim with golden liquid.
 Finally, they have succumbed to melancholia.
 Her apartment smells of pizza and disappointment and yet they are sitting on the floor, toasting to life – the future.
-(There is still hope
+(There's still hope.)

-, Luce,” Lorcan slurs at her, his lips turning slightly, “you know, in that sassy, nerdy kind of way -”
+“You’re sexxxxy, Luce,” Lorcan slurs at her, his lips turning slightly.
+“You know, in that sassy, nerdy kind of way -”

-He reaches for her hand and rolls his thumb against the back of her hand then.
-It is not a grand gesture, but it is something.
-Lucy peeks at him,
+He reaches for her hand and rolls his thumb against the back of her hand.
+It's not a grand gesture, but it is something.
+Lucy peeks at him.

 “We’re drunk,” she informs him cleverly.

 Lorcan ignores this, inching across the floor, coming face to face with her.
 He likes to call this a friendship, which it is, but there has always been a beyond aspect to it all.
 (Read: Sexual tension).
 He doesn’t exactly know what it is, but he's going to figure it out.
 Soon.

 “Really?
 Again?”
 Lucy’s voice is low and breathy.